aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 5. Optionally, you can hide the _Update your app_ header by passing the `hideUpdateAppBlock` variable via `config` argument: `window.openPromo({ onComplete: () => {...}, config: {hideUpdateAppBlock: true}})`

 You can also find the same instructions [here](https://pass.auroracloud.dev/).
-The more detailed example of integration is below.
+A more detailed example of integration is below.

 ## Detailed integration guide

-In a case of building a React app, you can add the `promo.js` script to it by using the `useEffect` hook like this:
+In the case of building a React app, you can add the `promo.js` script to it by using the `useEffect` hook like this:

 ```jsx title="aurora-pass-example/src/App.js"
 ...